 Computer Science provides an excellent training in problem solving and logical thinking, which are important skills for employment and research.

-The department offers B.S., B.A., M.S. and Ph.D. degree programs in computer science and evolving interdisciplinary programs like telecommunication, bioinformatics and computing and business.
+The department offers B.S., M.S. and Ph.D. degree programs in computer science and evolving interdisciplinary programs like telecommunication, bioinformatics and computing and business.